GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 - Leave time for open questions.
 ::::

-## Background
+## Background Information

-### EVCA
-Sketch Maps are part of the Enhanced Vulnerability and Capacity Assessment (EVCA) Toolbox https://preparecenter.org/site/evca/toolbox/.
+### Enhanced Vulnerability and Capacity Assessment (EVCA)

+In order to spatially assess and identify risk factors, the EVCA recommends to conduct a mapping activitiy throughout the process where community members jointly create a spatial map, hazard & exposure map and vulnerability & capacity map (see [EVCA Toolbox](https://preparecenter.org/site/evca/toolbox/)).
+Mapping is done with paper and pen and generally on blank paper.
+The Sketch Map Tool has great potential to support a sustainable participatory mapping process by digitalizing the process while, at the same time, keeping it simple.

-### Benefits of the Sketch Map
+### Benefits of the Sketch Map Tool

-#### During the data collection:
+__During the data collection:__
 - Maps provide orientation and can guide discussions.
 - With the sketching you achieve an immediate visualization of local knowledge.

-#### After the data collection:
+__After the data collection:__
 - Displaying and sharing the result.
-- integrate and analyse local knowledge in GIS-software such as QGIS
+- Integrate and analyse local knowledge in GIS-software such as QGIS

 ## Step-by-step introduction for participants

-Download [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Factsheet_printing_%20Ex_3.pdf) the factsheets and print them out, they will serve you during the exercise as guidelines.

 ## Exercise: Roleplay